LukeSmithxyz/based.cooking/src/glutenfree-pfannkuchen.md

 ## Served with

-- Sirup
+- Syrup
-- cinnamon and sugar
+- Cinnamon and sugar

 ## Contribution